-We will explain what makes a good AWS MSP so that you can evaluate your existing service provider, if you have one, or prepare for conversations with potential AWS partners.
+We will explain what makes a good Managed Services Provider so that you can evaluate your existing AWS partner if you have one, or prepare for conversations with potential partners.
 Let’s dive in!

 What is an AWS Managed Service Provider?

-An AWS MSP manages all your AWS infrastructure for you, relieving you of the headache of personally managing AWS infrastructure, including but not limited to EC2 instances, RDS databases, VPCs, and Route53 DNS zones.
+An AWS Managed Service Provider manages all your AWS infrastructure for you, relieving you of the headache of personally managing AWS infrastructure, including but not limited to EC2 instances, RDS databases, VPCs, and Route53 DNS zones.

 What constitutes a competent MSP?

 While Amazon maintains a list of AWS Managed Service Provider Partners, being on that list doesn’t mean a provider is necessarily “good” or “bad”.
-For example, only partners that have reached an Advanced partner level will be listed on the page, which automatically excludes smaller companies that might still be excellent at what they do — and offer more affordable service than the multinational consulting corporations.
+For example, only partners that have reached an advanced partner level will be listed on the page.

 Below, we list some areas that a qualified MSP should be proficient in.
 When you talk to your MSP or a potential provider, consider asking about these points, and make sure that the company has good practices or solutions for most (if not all) of them.